 Since 2014, our loan portfolio has grown as we have focused on expanding efforts to bring in new customers, increasing business from existing customers, and developing new products that anticipate and/or respond to financing gaps identified in the development cycle for the existing and new sectors in which we work.
 Unsecured lending is a small portion of the portfolio, but an important product offering.
-ECLF manages its portfolio of subordinate and unsecured loans such that the aggregate of such loans does not exceed the lesser of \$30 million or twenty percent (20%) of the Combined Unrestricted

-Net Assets of ECLF and Partners as of the previous year end.
-Underwriting guidelines and limits are outlined in our Lending Standards and Guidelines and are available upon request.
+ECLF manages its portfolio of subordinate and unsecured loans such that the aggregate of such loans does not exceed the lesser of 35% of ECLF's unrestricted net assets plus restricted net assets plus loan loss reserves (adjusted net assets), or 15% of loans receivable for the previous quarter end.
+Underwriting guidelines and limits are outlined in our Lending Standards and Guidelines.

 We play an integral role in the advancement of affordable housing and community development by providing flexible capital and innovative solutions to address the most urgent needs facing low-income families and communities, specifically BIPOC and other historically marginalized communities.
 Thus, while we continue to provide core lending products as well as develop new products, we also engage in specific activities that we believe will transform neighborhoods and effect deeper, broader community impact.
-Twelve years ago, we made the decision to further develop our presence in the community facilities market, including educational facilities and healthcare facilities (specifically, federally qualified health centers).
+Thirteen years ago, we made the decision to further develop our presence in the community facilities market, including educational facilities and healthcare facilities (specifically, federally qualified health centers).
 The decision to diversify our loan portfolio into these areas was strategically driven to assist in comprehensive community development, diversify the risk in our loan portfolio across additional sectors and advance racial equity.
 In 2020, to address BIPOC and other historically marginalized developers' historic lack of access to capital, ECLF further focused its investments with these development partners to better equip them to compete, serve and benefit the residents and neighborhoods that count on their support.
 This focus is one part of a larger Enterprise initiative called the Equitable Path Forward.
-ECLF created a \$50 million lending program in 2021 directed at BIPOC and other historically marginalized developers to equivate the day-to-day activities of the EPF Growth Fund, LLC on behalf of Partners which will provide \$50 million of unsecured working capital, predevelopment and liquidity to BIPOC and other historically marginalized developers.
+ECLF created a \$50 million lending program in 2021 directed at BIPOC and other historically marginalized developers to provide them access to secured loan capital.
+ECLF also conducts the day-to-day activities of the EPF Growth Fund, LLC on behalf of Partners which will provide \$50 million of unsecured working capital, predevelopment and liquidity to BIPOC and other historically marginalized developers.